 All out-of-state goats are to be accompanied by an entry permit.
-Entry permit numbers are available bycalling the Illinois Department of Agriculture, Monday through Friday from 8:00 AM to 4:30 PM, at 217/782-4944.
-Permits may also be obtained online at: http://www.agr.state.il.us/AnimalHW/animalregistry/login.php
+Entry permit numbers are available online at https://entrypermit.agr.illinois.gov/Login.aspx.

 - 1. Goats originating from a herd that has previously been classified as either an infected or source herd can be exhibited in Illinois upon the completion of an approved herd plan. - 2.
 Tuberculosis- Goats from areas or states that are not Accredited Bovine Tuberculosis Free, must be accompanied by a CVI indicating that the goats originated from a herd where a complete negative herd test has been conducted within the past twelve (12) months and the individual animals are negative to a tuberculin test conducted within thirty (30) days prior to entry.
-For any animal born after 1/1/2002, the CVI must include the flock of birth and the flock of origin, if different.
+The CVI must include the flock of birth and the flock of origin, if different.